ccrusius/gen_c_server/README.md

 `State` returned by `c_init`.
 What it should _not_ do is mess around with the `Opaque` parameters.

+Lastly, there is a `c_init/3` function that takes as its third argument the "spawn type" for the C node.
+The possible values are `spawn_executable` and `spawn`.
+The first is the value `c_init/2` uses.
+The second is useful when the C node executable is wrapped in a shell script.

 ## Stopping the Server, and the `terminate/2` Callback

 The logic behind the `init/2` callback applies verbatim to the